GoogleChrome/developer.chrome.com/site/en/blog/pop-ups-theyre-making-a-resurgence/index.md

 {% Aside 'caution' %}
 The Open UI initiative resolved to change the attribute from `popup` to `popover` for the Pop-up API on [October 27, 2022](https://github.com/openui/open-ui/issues/627).
-This change request was merged into Chromium on [TBC](https://chromium-review.googlesource.com/c/chromium/src/+/3991667).
+This [change request](https://chromium-review.googlesource.com/c/chromium/src/+/3991667) was merged into Chromium on [November 3, 2022](https://chromium-review.googlesource.com/c/chromium/src/+/3991667).
 All of the demos and references have been updated to make use of the new `popover` naming convention.
 {% endAside %}

 The goal of the [Open UI initiative](https://open-ui.org/) is to make it easier for developers to make great user experiences.
 To do this, we are trying to tackle the more problematic patterns that developers face.
 We can do this by providing better platform built-in APIs and components.